Keeping Pet Ashes at Home After Pet Cremation

 Below are a few options that might be appealing.

 - Consider burying or scattering a pet’s ashes at a place of special meaning, or in a pet memorial garden.
+You can choose a sturdy urn or casket or opt for a biodegradable urn that will break down over time and allow cremains to nourish the earth.

 - A portion of your pet’s ashes can be infused into glass, and formed into a glass heart paper weight, or into another distinctive glass cremation keepsake.